mulle-objc/mulle-objc-developer/README.md

 ![GitHub release](https://img.shields.io/github/release/mulle-nat/mulle-objc-developer.svg)

 This project packages all items together into a single homebrew formula.

-This is also the goto project for issues, that don't match any of the other projects or its unclear where they belong.
+This is also the goto project for [issues on GitHub](https://github.com/mulle-objc/mulle-objc-developer/issues), that don't match any of the other projects or where it's unclear where they belong.

 You install **mulle-objc-developer** with [brew](//brew.sh):